 Two Weeks Prior to Close

-According to MasterCraft President, Brad Shee, “The last two weeks is where it all comes together.
-After going through several walk-thrus, we strive for the house to be 100% complete at the time of homeowner orientation.
+According to MasterCraft President, Brad Shee, “The last two weeks prior to closing is where the home comes together.
+After going through a rigorous quality assurance walk-thru, we strive for the house to be 100% complete at the time of homeowner orientation.
 This is typically scheduled 7-9 days prior to closing.
 At the orientation, the Builder will show the buyer important features of the home and how to maintain the home post-closing.”
 This is where the homeowner will learn everything there is to know regarding their new home, ask questions, address concerns, and more.
-You can expect your title company to provide you with a closing disclosure including the final details of your sale.
+The week of closing You can expect the title company to provide you with a closing disclosure including the final details of your sale.
 This disclosure will include all of your information such as loan terms, monthly mortgage payments, and any additional fees.
-Be sure to review this disclosure carefully, and take care of any loose ends before closing day.
+Be sure to review this disclosure carefully and take care of any loose ends before closing day.

 The Big Day – Closing Day